nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    3. Test Case: `editTask 1 on/2021-12-12`, where the index is the index of the deadline task <br>
        Expected: No task is edited.
 Error message of invalid prefix is shown.

-   4. Test Case: `editTask 1 by/2021-20-12`, where the index is the index of the deadline task, and the date provided is invalid. <br>
+   4. Test Case: `editTask 1 by/2021-20-12`, where the date provided is invalid. <br>
       Expected: No task is edited.
 Error message of invalid date shown.

 4. Editing an event task